- IN science, “the acceptance of new ideas follows a predictable, four-stage sequence,” writes chief scientist Dean Radin, PhD.

 “A web of electrical circuitry connects and unifies all of nature, organizing galaxies, energizing stars, giving birth to planets.”

-On our own world, agreeing with Theosophy, David Talbott and Wallace Thornhill assert”this electric web is controlling weather and animating biological organisms.”
-(Thunderbolts of the Gods)
+Talbott and Thornhill assert, controversially, that “this electric web is controlling weather and animating biological organisms.”

-Astronomers like to believe the Sun is a glowing nuclear furnace.
-And, “that galaxies are clouds of hydrogen gas and intergalactic dust,” Stephen Smith notes in his article The Filamentary Firmament, and they “were assembled by gravity until they coalesced into swarms of glowing thermonuclear fires.”
+Astronomers like to believe the Sun is no more than a glowing nuclear furnace.
+That “galaxies are clouds of hydrogen gas and intergalactic dust,” Thunderbolts Project scientist Stephen Smith says in his article The Filamentary Firmament.
+That they were all “assembled by gravity until they coalesced into swarms of glowing thermonuclear fires.”

-“The Electric Universe theory,” Smith says, “is opposed to the idea of galaxies condensed from cold, inert hydrogen.”
+“The Electric Universe theory” disagrees with this standard model, Smith says, and “is opposed to the idea of galaxies condensed from cold, inert hydrogen.”

 “Strands of magnetically confined plasma can be seen throughout the cosmos,” Smith argues: “In an Electric Universe, every body in the Solar System, along with every star and galaxy, is charged with electricity and exists within a plasma environment.”

-The Secret Doctrine, likewise, establishes an electric universe.
-And also that our Sun, driven by electricity and magnetism like all Suns, is the true heart of the solar system.
+Likewise, The Secret Doctrine establishes an electric universe.
+And that our Sun, driven by electricity and magnetism and other mysterious conscious forces, like all Suns, is the true heart of the solar system.

-Radically at odds with modern cosmologists, it also considers gravity a secondary terrestrial law, an effect of the former rather than a cause.
+Radically at odds with modern cosmologists, Blavatsky also considered gravity a secondary terrestrial law, an effect of the former rather than a cause.

 “Today, nothing is more important to the future and credibility of science than liberation from the gravity-driven universe,” say Talbott and Thornhill: “A mistaken supposition has not only prevented intelligent and sincere investigators from seeing what would otherwise be obvious, it has bred indifference to possibilities that could have inspired the sciences for decades.”